 Caribbean Weather in April

-Depending on the island, April temperatures in the Caribbean vary from daytime highs in the upper 80s Fahrenheit to evening lows in the 70s Fahrenheit.
+Depending on the island, April temperatures in the Caribbean vary from daytime highs above 80 degrees Fahrenheit to evening lows down to 70 degrees Fahrenheit.
 If you want to beat the heat, the coolest temperatures can usually be found in the Bahamas, while heat seekers should head to Trinidad and Tobago for the best chance of a scorcher.

 No matter which island or country, it rains, on average seven days of the month with total rainfall of about 2.7 inches, a very promising forecast for travelers hoping for sunny skies.
 Puerto Rico is among the wettest Caribbean locals in April, receiving almost five inches of rain, whereas Bonaire and Aruba are two of the driest, getting just half-an-inch of precipitation.
 Ocean temperatures are quite warm during April too, making it the perfect time for a swim.
 At their coolest, visitors will find water temperatures around 77 degrees Fahrenheit in the Bahamas.